I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestprobeandlockuserbufferforread.md

 <p>The user input buffer typically contains information to be written to the device.</p>

-<p>The user-mode buffer that the <i>Buffer</i> parameter specifies can be the buffer that <a href="https://msdn.microsoft.com/library/windows/hardware/ff550022">WdfRequestRetrieveUnsafeUserInputBuffer</a> retrieves, or it can be a different user-mode input buffer.
+<p>The user-mode buffer that the <i>Buffer</i> parameter specifies can be the buffer that <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveunsafeuserinputbuffer.md">WdfRequestRetrieveUnsafeUserInputBuffer</a> retrieves, or it can be a different user-mode input buffer.
 For example, an I/O control code that uses the buffered access method might pass a structure that contains an embedded pointer to a user-mode buffer.
 In such a case, the driver can use<b>WdfRequestProbeAndLockUserBufferForRead</b> to obtain a memory object for the buffer. </p>

 <p>The buffer length that the <i>Length</i> parameter specifies must not be larger than the buffer's actual size.
 Otherwise, drivers can access memory outside of the buffer, which is a security risk.</p>

 <p>If <b>WdfRequestProbeAndLockUserBufferForRead</b> returns STATUS_SUCCESS, the driver receives a handle to a framework memory object that represents the user-mode buffer.
-To access the buffer, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>.</p>
+To access the buffer, the driver must call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a>.</p>

 <p>For more information about <b>WdfRequestProbeAndLockUserBufferForRead</b>, see <a href="wdf.accessing_data_buffers_in_kmdf_drivers">Accessing Data Buffers in Framework-Based Drivers</a>.</p>

 <p>The following code example is a shortened version of the <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> callback function that the <a href="wdf.sample_kmdf_drivers">NONPNP</a> sample driver contains.
 When the callback function receives an I/O request, it determines if the request contains an I/O control code with a transfer type of METHOD_NEITHER.
 If the request does contain such an I/O control code, the function:</p>

-<p>Calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550022">WdfRequestRetrieveUnsafeUserInputBuffer</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550024">WdfRequestRetrieveUnsafeUserOutputBuffer</a> to obtain the virtual addresses of the request's read and write buffers.</p>

-<p>Calls <b>WdfRequestProbeAndLockUserBufferForRead</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff549989">WdfRequestProbeAndLockUserBufferForWrite</a> to probe and lock the buffers and to obtain a handle to a framework memory object that represents each buffer.</p>

-<p>Only a top-level driver can call the <b>WdfRequestProbeAndLockUserBufferForRead</b> method, because the method requires the process context of the process that created the I/O request.</p>

-<p>The user input buffer typically contains information to be written to the device.</p>

-<p>The user-mode buffer that the <i>Buffer</i> parameter specifies can be the buffer that <a href="https://msdn.microsoft.com/library/windows/hardware/ff550022">WdfRequestRetrieveUnsafeUserInputBuffer</a> retrieves, or it can be a different user-mode input buffer.
-For example, an I/O control code that uses the buffered access method might pass a structure that contains an embedded pointer to a user-mode buffer.
-In such a case, the driver can use<b>WdfRequestProbeAndLockUserBufferForRead</b> to obtain a memory object for the buffer. </p>

-<p>The buffer length that the <i>Length</i> parameter specifies must not be larger than the buffer's actual size.
-Otherwise, drivers can access memory outside of the buffer, which is a security risk.</p>

-<p>If <b>WdfRequestProbeAndLockUserBufferForRead</b> returns STATUS_SUCCESS, the driver receives a handle to a framework memory object that represents the user-mode buffer.
-To access the buffer, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>.</p>

-<p>For more information about <b>WdfRequestProbeAndLockUserBufferForRead</b>, see <a href="wdf.accessing_data_buffers_in_kmdf_drivers">Accessing Data Buffers in Framework-Based Drivers</a>.</p>

-<p>The following code example is a shortened version of the <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> callback function that the <a href="wdf.sample_kmdf_drivers">NONPNP</a> sample driver contains.
-When the callback function receives an I/O request, it determines if the request contains an I/O control code with a transfer type of METHOD_NEITHER.
-If the request does contain such an I/O control code, the function:</p>

-<p>Calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550022">WdfRequestRetrieveUnsafeUserInputBuffer</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550024">WdfRequestRetrieveUnsafeUserOutputBuffer</a> to obtain the virtual addresses of the request's read and write buffers.</p>
+<p>Calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveunsafeuserinputbuffer.md">WdfRequestRetrieveUnsafeUserInputBuffer</a> and <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveunsafeuseroutputbuffer.md">WdfRequestRetrieveUnsafeUserOutputBuffer</a> to obtain the virtual addresses of the request's read and write buffers.</p>

-<p>Calls <b>WdfRequestProbeAndLockUserBufferForRead</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff549989">WdfRequestProbeAndLockUserBufferForWrite</a> to probe and lock the buffers and to obtain a handle to a framework memory object that represents each buffer.</p>
+<p>Calls <b>WdfRequestProbeAndLockUserBufferForRead</b> and <a href="..\wdfrequest\nf-wdfrequest-wdfrequestprobeandlockuserbufferforwrite.md">WdfRequestProbeAndLockUserBufferForWrite</a> to probe and lock the buffers and to obtain a handle to a framework memory object that represents each buffer.</p>

 ## -requirements
 <table>